lennart-rth/Live-Earth-Wallpapers/README.md

   -s {goes-16,goes-17,goes-18,himawari,meteosat-9,meteosat-11,sentinel,sdo}, --source {goes-16,goes-17,goes-18,himawari,meteosat-9,meteosat-11,sentinel,sdo}
                         Select Satellite as a source. goes-16, goes-17, goes-18, himawari, meteosat-9, meteosat-11, sentinel, sdo (NASA Solar Dynamics Observatory)
   -m {geocolor,natural_color,0171,0171pfss,0304,0304pfss,HMIIC}, --colorMode {geocolor,natural_color,0171,0171pfss,0304,0304pfss,HMIIC}
-                        Select a color composite.
-                        Geocolor and natural_color for goes, meteosat and himawari.
-The rest is only for SDO.
+                        Select a color composite. geocolor and natural_color for goes, meteosat and himawari.
+The rest is only for SDO
+  -o OUTFILE, --outFile OUTFILE
+                        Full path to a dir to save all loaded images.
+If not specified no images will be saved.
+Useful for Timelapse generation
   -p {feh,nitrogen,gsettings}, --bgProgram {feh,nitrogen,gsettings}
                         Select Programm to set the Background.
   -a LATITUDE, --latitude LATITUDE